Waterberg Resort Waterberg Plateau Park Namibia

 12 Bush Chalets: 2 beds, 1 room Double chalet with bathroom, lounge area with breakfast table, fridge, tea

 Double Room 2 beds, 1 room; Comfortable double rooms with en-suite bathroom, fridge and tea-station.

 Camping: Site Demarcated shaded sites with 7 Ablution Blocks all with showers and toilets; 2 Field Kitchens equipped with cooking areas.
 All camping sites are outfitted with braai facilities, power points and cold & hot water.

 Facilities & Activities at NWR Waterberg Resort Waterberg Plateau Park Namibia

 Guided Game drives

 Relax at the Swimming Pool

-Geologically, the oldest rock stratum is over 850 million years old and dinosaurs tracks were left there some 200 million years ago.
-The first human inhabitants were the San people, who left rock engravings believed to be several thousand years old.
+Geologically, the oldest rock stratum is over 850 million years old and dinosaurs tracks were right there some 200 million years ago.
+The first human inhabitants were the San people, who right rock engravings believed to be several thousand years old.
 A small tribe of the San were still living their traditional lifestyle on the plateau until the late 1960s.

 The site is also home to one of the major turning points in Namibia's History.
 It was at Waterberg, in the foothills, that the Herero people lost their last and greatest battle against German colonial forces at the beginning of the 20th century.